[Remote] Deputy Breaking News Editor (US) at Newsweek

 Responsibilities

-• Work effectively with other editors and reporters to ensure fast, smart, accurate, and fair coverage of breaking news
+• Work effectively with Breaking News Editors in the UK and US, other senior editors, and reporters to deliver fast, smart, accurate, and fair breaking news coverage

-• Produce, edit, and publish breaking news stories
+• Find, produce, edit, publish, and build up breaking news stories and live blogs from scratch

 • Use technology and tools to get faster, better, and more prolific